ArmandoPires103/lab-user-experience-and-design/readme.md

 1. **Impact Assessment:** Discuss the potential impact of the bad UX on user behavior and business outcomes.
 1. **Recommendations:** Provide specific, actionable recommendations for how the bad UX can be improved. (you may include sitemaps to show a better, click thru, wireframes if you want to demonstrate a different layout, even creating screenshots after editing their site using the Browser Inspector tools to change the CSS and HTML)
 1. **Conclusion:** Summarize the key points and any overall insights gained from the analysis.

+_You may also include any other categories that you have seen in your research from other Case Analyses_

+There is no perfect report or structure so do your best to be specific, clear and make good, actionable suggestions.